JohnathanMarkSmith/johnathanmarksmith.github.com/_posts/2013-05-31-how-to-use-jquery-beautytips-tooltips-and-validation-plugins-for-field-validation.md

 This is just a one JSP page example that demos some JQuery ToolTips and Validation stuff.
 Yes I really did not have to use a JSP and tomcat7 but again this is only a one page example so why not... :)

+Before we get started with the coding of this example you can see a running <a href="/jquery-example.html" target="_blank">demo</a>.

 in my example I have some HTML code that looks like the following:

         <div>